thierrypin/LibOPFcpp/README.md

 ## Usage

 The library was designed to look like scikit-learn.
-The main class is called OPFClassifier, and it contains one constructor and two functions:
+The two main classes are SupervisedOPF and UnsupervisedOPF, and it contains one constructor and two functions:

+### Supervised

-### Constructor
+#### Constructor
 ```cpp
 SupervisedOPF(bool precomputed=false, distance_function<T> distance=euclidean_distance<T>);
 ```